joelbarmettlerUZH/Spring_Boot_Demo/README.md

 ```

 We have successfully created a very simple Resource on which our RESTapi can rely.
 Note that we have two constructors: One that receives arguments (name) and one that does NOT.
-Your resources always have to have an empty constructors and Setters for all values that you want to set, because spring boot is going to parse JSON files into Objects later on by calling the empty constructors and setting all values via Setters (that's why we also need setters for every instance variable we want to set).
+Your resources always have to have an empty constructors and setters for all values that you want to set, because Spring Boot is going to parse JSON files into Objects later on by calling the empty constructors and setting all values via setters (that's why we also need setters for every instance variable we want to set).

 # Services